 Dosage is extremely important when it comes to medical cannabis, and many patients need access to high-strength cannabis to alleviate symptoms.
 For example, while edibles and concentrates for recreational marijuana use are limited to 100 milligrams of THC per container, medical buyers can purchase products with up to 1,000 milligrams THC per container.

-How To Become a Medical Marijuana Patient in Nevada
+How to Become a Medical Cannabis Patient in Las Vegas, Nevada

 It is important to know that the patient database is kept strictly confidential and is not viewable by the public.
 Medical marijuana card registrations are stored in a database that only Medical Marijuana Agents (dispensary staff) and law enforcement can access to verify whether someone is licensed.
 Getting a Medical Marijuana Card in Nevada is a process that involves speaking with a doctor and filling out some state mandated paperwork.
 To become a Nevada medical marijuana patient, you can first request an application for the Nevada Medical Marijuana Program (NMMP).
 Next, visit a Nevada licensed Doctor of Medicine (MD) or Doctor of Osteopathy (DO) to qualify as a patient.
 Lastly, submit your completed application to the NMMP for approval.